-Rates for dining plans vary from \$420 to \$989 per semester.
-Students may choose one-semester dining contracts for dining services beginning the first day of orientation and continuing through the final examination period.
-Please note that dining plan rates are subject to change at the beginning of a semester or summer term.
-For information about meal plans, contact Campus Dining Services by Chartwells, P.O.
+Rates for dining plans, effective with the fall semester 2004, vary from \$478 to \$1,271 per semester.
+Please note that dining plan rates are subject to change at the beginning of a semester or summer semester.
+Students are offered a choice of one-semester dining plans beginning on the residence hall move in day and continuing through the final examination period.
+For information about meal plans, contact LSU Dining, P.O.
 Box 21773, Baton Rouge, Louisiana 70894, telephone 578-6642.
-Additional information may be obtained by visiting the LSU websitewww.fas.lsu.edu/ccop/
+Additional information may be obtained by visiting the LSU website www.fas.lsu.edu/ccop/